electron-userland/electron-windows-store/README.md

   -a, --assets <assetsPath>                  Path to the visual assets for the appx -m, --manifest <manifestPath>              Path to a manifest, if you want to be overwritten -d, --deploy <true|false>                  Should the app be deployed after creation?
+  --publisher <publisher>                    Publisher to use (example: CN=developmentca) --windows-kit <windows-kit>                Path to the Windows Kit bin folder --dev-cert <dev-cert>                      Path to the developer certificate to use --desktop-converter <desktop-converter>    Path to the desktop converter tools --expaned-base-image <base-image>          Path to the expanded base image
 ```

 ## Convert with Container Virtualization